 Once your spiles and buckets are placed, you can leave the bucket right on the tap and wait for it to fill up.

 3. Check Your Sap

 The sap should look like clear water and should taste slightly sweet.

-Depending on the size of the bucket and how well the sap is flowing that particular day, you can get anywhere from a gallon to barely a drop from each tap, depending on the conditions and size of the tree.
+Depending on bucket size and how well the sap flows, you can get a wide range, a gallon to a drop from each tap.
+The amount depends on conditions and tree size.
 Thus, a bucket could fill in less than a day or take a couple of days.

-The temperature fluctuations during the night and day are the biggest contributors to how well the sap will run for the day.
-Typically, The flow of sap is best at temperatures of 40F (4.5 C) and above during the day and below freezing at night.
+The temperature fluctuations during the night and day are the most significant contributors to how well the sap will run for the day.
+Typically, sap flow is best at temperatures of 40F (4.5 C) and above during the day and below freezing at night.